FAQ

 - Mount Elbrus location?

-- Elbrus routes?
+- Elbrus logistics

 - How to get to Mount Elbrus?

-- How to prepare for the ascent of Elbrus?
+- How to prepare for Elbrus?

 - Are there avalanches on Mount Elbrus?

-- How long does climbing Elbrus last?
+- How much time climbing Elbrus takes?

-- What is the atmospheric pressure at the top of Elbrus?
+- Pressure at the top of Elbrus?

 - How much to climb Elbrus